 For the turkey: Remove the turkey from the refrigerator 1 hour before roasting.

-Combine the butter, parsley, rosemary, sage and thyme and in a food processor and process until smooth.
+Combine the butter, sage, rosemary, thyme, and parsley in a food processor and process until smooth.
 Season with salt and pepper.

 Put 4 cups of the chicken stock in a medium saucepan and keep warm over low heat.

 Place the remaining vegetables on the bottom of a large roasting pan.
-Put the turkey on top of the vegetables, put in the oven and roast until lightly golden brown, about 45 minutes.
-Reduce the heat to 350 degrees F and continue roasting, basting with the warm chicken stock every 15 minutes, until an instant-read thermometer inserted in the thigh should register 160 degrees F, about 2 to 2 1/4 hours longer.
+Put the turkey on top of the vegetables, put in the oven, and roast in the oven until lightly golden brown, 45 minutes.
+Reduce the heat to 350 degrees F and continue roasting, basting with the warm chicken stock every 15 minutes, until an instant-read thermometer inserted in the thigh registers 160 degrees F, about 2 to 2 1/4 hours longer.
 Remove the turkey from the oven, transfer to baking sheet and tent loosely with foil, and let rest 20 minutes before slicing.